HeyLucasLeao/tinyshift/tinyshift/series/README.md

   Computes Sample Entropy, a robust measure of complexity and irregularity in time series.
 Low values indicate more regularity (repetitive patterns), high values indicate greater complexity (less repetition, more "randomness").
   **When to use:** To quantify the complexity/irregularity of a series, especially in physiological, financial, or industrial contexts.
 Useful for comparing variability patterns between series or periods.

+- **`permutation_entropy`**
+  Measures permutation entropy, quantifying complexity based on the order of values.
+  **When to use:** To assess the randomness and ordinal complexity of a series, especially useful for pattern analysis and regime change detection.

-- **`entropy_volatility`**
+- **`pattern_stability_index`**
-  Measures the volatility of a time series based on the entropy of returns or differences.
-Higher values indicate greater uncertainty/volatility in the series dynamics.
+  Measures pattern stability based on sample entropy.
+Values close to 1 indicate high regularity/pattern persistence, values near 0 indicate high randomness.
-  **When to use:** To quantify the local instability or unpredictability of a series, especially useful in financial series, sensors, and industrial processes.
+  **When to use:** To quantify the regularity of patterns in time series, useful in biomedical, industrial, and financial applications.

-- **`maximum_achievable_accuracy`**
+- **`maximum_achievable_predictability`**
-  Calculates the theoretical maximum predictability of a time series, based on Shannon entropy.
-Indicates the upper limit of how predictable a series can be, given its distribution pattern.
+  Calculates the Maximum Achievable Predictability (Πmax) of a series, based on normalized permutation entropy.
+Values close to 1 indicate high predictability (low complexity/randomness), values near 0 indicate low predictability (high complexity/randomness).
-  **When to use:** To assess the maximum potential accuracy of predictive models, or compare the predictability limit between different series.
+  **When to use:** To estimate the theoretical predictability limit of a time series, especially useful for comparing series with different order patterns and complexity.

 ### 3. Trend & Memory